 Seth hung back a few hundred yards, doubling as her lookout.
 Their monthly trips had produced nothing edible yet.
 Her future, their future, relied on finding a solution.

 Trina hacked through saw palms, ducked under spider webs, and climbed over fallen oaks.
 She passed an overturned, rusted out SUV, its guts and doors removed, used for another purpose now.
-A mountain of trash, a baby stroller shredded and mangled, kitchen utensils, and plastic bottles, brought on by the tsunami, blocked her way.
+A mountain of trash, a baby stroller shredded and mangled, kitchen utensils, and plastic bottles brought on by the tsunami blocked her way.
 She picked her way around the mess—remnants from a previous life, a previous time not so distant in her past.
-The stench of decay tickled the hairs in her nose and she gagged, stifling a sneeze.
+The stench of decay tickled the hairs in her nose, and she gagged, stifling a sneeze.

 She paused in the semi-darkness, alert to the dangers of walking through the woods, but only long enough to listen to her surroundings.
 A slight movement in front of her stopped her short.
 A shadow of a person, maybe a child, was digging through a mound of garbage.
-Trina’s heartrate fluttered in her throat like a trapped bird in a cage.
+Trina’s heart rate fluttered in her throat like a trapped bird in a cage.
 She didn’t have the time or luxury to stop and help anybody.
 And besides, a child could be a decoy.
 It wouldn’t be the first time.

 Trina removed the first of five small canisters from her shoulder bag.
 She activated the oxygen cartridge on the first canister and the timer began its countdown.
 She scooped up shimmering gelatinous jellies and the water, aware of the soft splashing she was creating and the gator on her right.
-She also knew if there was one gator, there would be many.
+She also knew if there were one gator, there would be many.
 Her night vision goggles told her one guard stood about 500 yards to her left.
 Seth, her twin brother was out there too.
 And she knew Exiles were close, but she couldn’t detect them.
-They covered themselves in the thick mud, as much as protection against the hybrid and lethal ticks and mosquitos as it was an act of evasion.
+They covered themselves in the thick mud as much as protection against the hybrid and lethal ticks and mosquitos as it was an act of evasion.

 She capped the first canister and removed the lid on the second, repeating the process.
 The hair on her arms prickled.
 Someone or something was moving through the woods, approaching from behind.